oXis/oxis.github.io/_posts/2020-10-31-Anatomy of an Emotet Word Document dropper.md

 Some elements inside `UserForm1` are useless, and some are used to retrieve parts of obfuscated strings, in order to rebuild then inside the code.

 ### Result
-I am going to pass on describing to long and annoying process of de-obfuscating the code.
+I am going to pass on describing the long and annoying process of de-obfuscating the code.

 ```vb
 Function Entry()